Tracking Reproductive Health in Vermont

 • Reduce use of wood-burning stoves and fireplaces or other indoor sources of particulate matter.

-• Avoid exposure to mercury.
+• Avoid mercury exposure.
 Some fish, especially albacore tuna, contain high levels of mercury.

-• Avoid using chemicals, especially pesticides and any type of insecticides, herbicides, rodenticides, miticides and fungicides.
+• Avoid using chemicals, especially pesticides and any types of insecticides, herbicides, rodenticides, miticides and fungicides.
 Stay away from areas recently sprayed with chemicals.

 What reproductive health outcomes are included in the Vermont Tracking Portal?